jaxio/generated-projects/jpa2-backend/src/main/resources/localization/domain/README.txt

 # Template pack-backend-jpa:src/main/resources/localization/domain/README.p.vm.txt
 #

-This folder contains Resources file for entities.
+This folder contains the properties you want to override.

+Remember, you should not edit directly the properties files present in the src/main/resources/localization/domain-generated folder.
+Instead if you want to override a property you should create a new properties file in this folder and set the property to its desired value.

-Note that each base file must be declared in the Spring configuration file applicationContext.xml
+Don't forget to declare your new properties files in the Spring configuration file applicationContext.xml